Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Path of the project folder.
 If none is given, the current directory is used.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
-                            If paths of the genome annotation gff files are provided, this function can compare transcripts with genome annotations.
-If multiple transcripts overlap
+                            If paths of the genome annotation gff files.
-                            the same gene, this function will merge these transcript into a long one.
+      --modify_transcript MODIFY_TRANSCRIPT [MODIFY_TRANSCRIPT ...], -mt MODIFY_TRANSCRIPT [MODIFY_TRANSCRIPT ...]
+                            If --annotation_files is provided, you can assign how to modify the transcripts by genome annotations.
+There are five opetions.
+1. "merge_overlap": if multiple transcripts overlap the same gene, they will be merged as one complete transcript.
+2. "extend_3end": if the transcript starts at the upstream of the gene and ends within the gene, the end point of the transcript will be extended to the end point of gene.
+3.
+                            "extend_5end": if the transcript starts within the gene and ends at the downstream of gene, the starting point of the transcript will be extended to the starting point of the gene.
+4. "within_extend_ends": if the transcript is within the gene, the two ends of the transcript will be extended to the two ends of gene.
+5. "none": the transcript will not be modified by the genome annotations.
+If you want to assign mutliple modifications to this function, please use spaces to separated them.
+Default is merge_overlapped.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             If the TEX+/- libraries can be provided, please assign the name of TEX+/- library.
 The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
-                            wig files need to be assigned, please use space to separate the wig files.
+                            wig files need to be assigned, please use spaces to separate the wig files.
 For example,
                             $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]